Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-Stock prices and the borrow rates are also taken as exogenous GBMs.
+Stock prices and the borrow rates are also taken as exogenous GBMs (Eq: \ref{eq:1}; \ref{eq:1-A}).
 What happens in practice is that there is usually a baseline for the loan rates that is derived from a combination of the borrow rate and a theoretical rate.
 The theoretical rate is used to moderate the loan rate in case the borrow rate is completely absent or is stale (no recent borrow for many days or even weeks sometimes).
-It is also useful when supply becomes available cheaply from some sources and remains expensive from other sources (weighted average borrow rates or the latest borrow rate are also used sometimes).
+It is also useful when supply becomes available cheaply from some sources and remains expensive from other sources.
+Weighted average borrow rates or the latest borrow rate are also used sometimes.
 The theoretical rate and the spread added to the borrow rate to form the loan rate are other decision variables at the disposal of the intermediary.

-For simplicity, we take the spread to be a proportion of the borrow rate, that is, $q_{it}=cQ_{it}$.
+For simplicity, we take the spread to be a proportion of the borrow rate, that is, $q_{it}=cQ_{it}$. $q_{it}$, is the spread added to the borrow rate, $Q_{it}$, to form the loan rate $R_{it}$. $c,$ is the constant factor governing the spread and the borrow rate (Eq: \ref{eq:2}).
 This assumption is the most realistic scenario, but depending on the size of the exclusive and internal inventory (indicative of market share and hence pricing power), the loan rates can further be taken as variables the intermediary can influence.
-A deeper discussion of how loan rates are set including the addition of a spread component will be taken up in subsequent papers devoted to just the complex mechanics of rate manipulations, where we relax this assumption and consider a wide array of factors that can alter the spread.
+A deeper discussion of how loan rates are set including the addition of a spread component will be taken up in subsequent papers (Kashyap 2016b) devoted to just the complex mechanics of rate manipulations, where we relax this assumption and consider a wide array of factors that can alter the spread.